croconut/godot-tester/README.md

 ~~~~

-A note on Godot associated errors: There's going to be import errors and, since you won't care about importing images
+Godot does not automatically import, so I'm including an option
-for testing, those don't matter and don't fail your tests.
-I included the viewable import errors in my test project
+to allot a specified amount of time to import your images and objects, if you
-to show that they won't affect scene adding/loading in your tests.
+need these imported for your tests.